Set pricing (for specific buyers, advertisers, or brands) in Ad Exchange

 - In the "Floor prices" section, click the toggle to allow or block inventory by branding type.

 It is not recommended to configure different branding types for same buyer, on the same inventory, across Preferred Deals, Private Auctions, and Open Auction.
 We recommend sticking with a single branding type per buyer across all auction modes.
-When mixing different branding types for same buyer, there is no guarantee of which value will be used.

 - Branded: The URL displays for buyers and advertisers.

 - You can contact your Technical Account Manager to replace the URL that is sent to the buyer with a custom URL.
 The custom URL must be syntactically valid.
 The rewritten URL will appear next to the original URL segment on the "Inventory" tab under "URLs".